MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/general-electronic-reporting-manage-configuration-lifecycle.md

 ## <a name="data-persistence-consideration" />Data persistence consideration

 You can individually [import](tasks/er-import-configuration-lifecycle-services.md) different [versions](general-electronic-reporting.md#component-versioning) of an ER [configuration](general-electronic-reporting.md#Configuration) to your Finance instance.
-Whenever a new version of an ER configuration is imported, the system controls the content of the draft version of this configuration:
+When a new version of an ER configuration is imported, the system controls the content of the draft version of this configuration:

    - When the imported version is lower than the highest version of this configuration in the current Finance instance, the content of the draft version of this configuration remains unchanged.
    - When the imported version is higher than any other version of this configuration in the current Finance instance, the content of the imported version is copied to the draft version of this configuration to let you continue editing the last completed version.

 If this configuration is owned by the configuration [provider](general-electronic-reporting.md#Provider) that is currently activated, the draft version of this configuration is visible to you on the **Versions** FastTab of the **Configurations** page (**Organization administration** > **Electronic reporting** > **Configurations**).
 You can select the draft version of the configuration and [modify](er-quick-start2-customize-report.md#ConfigureDerivedFormat) its content by using the relevant ER designer.
 When you have edited the draft version of an ER configuration, its content no longer matches the content of the highest version of this configuration in the current Finance instance.
-To prevent the loss of your changes, the system throws an exception refusing to import the version of this configuration that is higher than the highest version of this configuration in the current Finance instance.
-When this happens, for example with the format configuration **X**, an exception **Format 'X' version is not completed** is thrown.
+To prevent the loss of your changes, the system displays an error that the import is unable to continue because the version of this configuration is higher than the highest version of this configuration in the current Finance instance.
+When this happens, for example with the format configuration **X**, the **Format 'X' version is not completed** error is displayed.

 To undo the changes that you introduced in the draft version, select the highest completed or shared version of your ER configuration in Finance on the **Versions** FastTab, and then select the **Get this version** option.
 The content of the selected version is copied to the draft version.